 Raccoons and other wildlife sometimes frequent the campgrounds.
 Please keep all food properly stored, and dispose of trash in the proper receptacles.
 There are no trash cans at the Bluff Campground.
 Please practice Leave No Trace and pack all trash out when you have finished your stay.

-Please remember to LOCK, TAKE, HIDE.
-Lock your vehicle and please take all valuables with you to your site.
+Please remember to LOCK, TAKE, HIDE: Lock your vehicle.
+Take all valuables with you to your site.
 If an item must be left in a vehicle, please remember to hide it where it is not visible.

 Please help to protect our forests and prevent the spread of tree-killing pests.
 Firewood may be obtained by collecting dead and downed branches from around the campground.
 Firewood that is purchased must be purchased locally and should have a pest free certification.
 Please keep the wrapper and receipt with you during your stay.
 For more information, please visit www.dontmovefirewood.org

 For current conditions or more information on the park, please visit www.nps.gov/cong

 The campgrounds are located in a spectacular wooded setting, nestled in the upland pine forests of Congaree National Park.